okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-3-rename-a-group/index.md

    </div>

-   As before, the results have been applied.
+   As before, the results are applied.
 The three values for **Resources changed** (`+0 ~1 -0`) show that no resources were added, one resource was updated, and no resources were deleted.

 7. Click **See details**, expand the **Apply finished** panel, and observe that the `okta_group.test_group` resource was updated.